 Only five artifacts related to arms and munitions were recovered from the Gallagher Site, all of which were associated with projectiles.
-These objects included one 44 Remington Magnum center-fire cartridge and four 22-caliber rim-fire cartridges (three long and one short).
+These objects included one 44 Remington Magnum center-fire cartridge and six 22-caliber rim-fire cartridges (three long, one short, and two fragments of indeterminate length).

-Clothing Group (N=59)
+Clothing Group (N=92)